 That was a pointless waste of time because of stupid, by the way.
 Of course they’d find out and call his parents.
 Of course they’d look for him.
 Of course the first place they’d look is his house.
 Maybe they wouldn’t practically break in and search without asking permission, but they wouldn’t just leave him be.
 And he knows this camp is necessary to get him a passing grade, so he should know escaping is pointless.
 If he were smart, he’d draw a way to make the camp or test easy as hell to pass.
 Hell, he has reality altering powers, just draw a test with an A grade on it.

 Just a note, Jay does not help him at all.
 Not for lack of trying or because Jay’s a bad friend, but because he has no way of helping him.
-Zeke has the pad and Jay could easily give him advice over the phone, but he begs him to put aside his studying for an algebra exam to help him at the camp and he, reluctantly, goes.
+Zeke has the pad, and Jay could easily give him advice over the phone, but he begs him to put aside his studying for an algebra exam to help him at the camp and he, reluctantly, goes.
 When Zeke’s pad gets taken away by the counselor, they both sneak into his office to get it, but it’s entirely unnecessary for Jay to be there.
 He doesn’t do anything because there’s nothing for him to do.
-He does point out that Zeke is running away faster than he is and asks if he’s been working out, but bite me Zeke’s Pad.
-There’s no way a day and half of moderate exercise with a huge gut hanging over his pants made him fit enough for there to be any noticeable improvement.
+He does point out that Zeke is running away faster than he is and asks if he’s been working out, but bite me, Zeke’s Pad.
+There’s no way a day and half of moderate exercise with a huge gut hanging over his pants made him fit enough for there to be any noticeable improvement in his physical ability.

 When he gets his pad back, he thinks of the perfect solution.
 He draws them at Art Camp, which alters reality….somehow, to making everything an art test and art challenges, which Zeke excels at.